EXTERIOR & LIGHTNING DESIGN: Vrantsi

 STATUS: IN PROGRESS

-Perched on a dramatic rocky hillside overlooking the Aegean Sea, the villa is conceived as an architectural extension of the landscape itself.
+Perched on a dramatic rocky hillside overlooking the Aegean Sea, the villa occupies an exceptional site defined by a highly distinctive topography.
+The plot lies on a steep cliff and incorporates the traces of a former stone quarry, whose carved rock faces, abrupt level changes, and monumental geological formations give the landscape a powerful and almost sculptural character.
+The residence is conceived as an architectural extension of this unique terrain.
 The design responds directly to the site’s raw geomorphology — steep terrain, natural stone formations, and the rugged coastal topography — allowing the residence to emerge organically from the land rather than dominate it.

-The composition follows the natural contours of the plot through a series of terraced volumes that gently cascade along the slope.
-Inspired by the fragmented geometry of the surrounding rock formations, the architecture is articulated through low horizontal masses, enclosed courtyards, and carefully framed outdoor spaces that create a continuous dialogue between built form and nature.
-Large monolithic boulders are preserved and integrated into the spatial experience, reinforcing the sense that the villa belongs to the terrain.
+The composition follows both the natural contours of the plot and the existing quarry terraces through a series of fragmented volumes that cascade along the slope.
+The architecture negotiates the considerable differences in elevation by creating a sequence of platforms, courtyards, pathways, and intermediate outdoor spaces.
+Inspired by the fragmented geometry of the excavated rock and the surrounding natural formations, the architecture is articulated through low horizontal masses that appear embedded within the cliff.
+Large monolithic boulders and exposed quarry surfaces are preserved and integrated into the spatial experience, reinforcing the sense that the villa is rooted in the geological history of the site.

 Materiality plays a central role in grounding the project within its environment.
-Locally inspired textured stone walls, mineral plaster surfaces, natural timber pergolas, and earth-toned finishes echo the colors and textures of the surrounding cliffs and dry Cycladic landscape.
-The restrained palette enhances the tactile quality of the architecture while allowing the sea, light, and topography to remain the dominant visual elements.
+Locally inspired textured stone walls, mineral plaster surfaces, natural timber pergolas, and earth-toned finishes echo the colors and textures of the quarry faces, the surrounding cliffs, and the dry Cycladic landscape.
+The restrained palette enhances the tactile quality of the architecture while allowing the sea, light, stone, and topography to remain the dominant visual elements.

 The exterior architecture emphasizes openness, shadow, and fluid transitions between indoor and outdoor living.
-Deep pergolas, shaded lounges, open-air dining areas, and expansive terraces are strategically positioned to maximize panoramic sea views while offering protection from the intense Mediterranean sun and coastal winds.
-The infinity pool stretches toward the horizon, visually merging with the sea and amplifying the experience of the cliffside setting.
+Deep pergolas, shaded lounges, open-air dining areas, and expansive terraces are strategically positioned at different levels to maximize panoramic sea views while offering protection from the intense Mediterranean sun and coastal winds.
+The infinity pool stretches toward the horizon, visually merging with the Aegean Sea and amplifying the experience of the dramatic cliffside setting.

 At the entrance sequence, the architecture becomes more introspective and grounded.
-Stone walls define a procession of pathways and courtyards that gradually reveal framed views of the sea, creating a spatial rhythm of compression and release.
-Native drought-tolerant planting, gravel textures, and sculptural landscape elements further reinforce the relationship between architecture and terrain.
+Stone walls define a procession of pathways and courtyards that descend through the former quarry landscape, gradually revealing framed views of the sea.
+This carefully choreographed movement creates a spatial rhythm of compression and release, while also mediating the steep gradient of the site.
+Native drought-tolerant planting, gravel textures, and sculptural landscape elements soften the excavated terrain and further reinforce the relationship between architecture and geology.

-Rather than imposing a singular object onto the site, the villa is envisioned as a carefully embedded landscape retreat — a contemporary Cycladic residence shaped by light, stone, sea, and the geological identity of the place.
+Rather than imposing a singular object onto the site, the villa is envisioned as a carefully embedded landscape retreat — a contemporary Cycladic residence shaped by light, stone, sea, and the geological memory of the place.
+The project draws its identity from the exceptional conditions of the plot, transforming the remains of an old quarry on a steep cliff into an architecture that feels both contemporary and intrinsically connected to the land.